tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/对象操作/上传与复制对象_intl_en.md

 TransferManager transferManager = new TransferManager(cosXmlService,
         transferConfig);

-String bucket = "examplebucket-1250000000"; // Bucket, formatted as BucketName-APPID
+String bucket = "examplebucket-1250000000"; // Bucket name in the format of `BucketName-APPID` String cosPath = "exampleobject"; // The location identifier of the object in the bucket, i.e., the object key String srcPath = new File(context.getCacheDir(), "exampleobject")
-String cosPath = "exampleobject"; // The location identifier of the object in the bucket, i.e., the object key String srcPath = new File(context.getCacheDir(), "exampleobject")
+        .toString(); // The absolute path of the local file
-        .toString(); // The absolute path of the local file String uploadId = null; // If there is an uploadId for the initialized multipart upload, assign the value of uploadId here to resume the upload.
+// If there is an uploadId for the initialized multipart upload, assign the value of uploadId here to resume the upload.
 Otherwise, assign null
 String uploadId = null;

-// Upload the object.
+// Upload the object
 COSXMLUploadTask cosxmlUploadTask = transferManager.upload(bucket, cosPath,
         srcPath, uploadId);